 Staying on top of your site’s rankings means staying on top of the latest SEO practices, as well as continually optimizing your site to Google’s standards.

 Google is continuously making improvements to its search engine algorithm.
-This coming May in 2021, Google is rolling out a large update known as the Page Experience update, which is an effort to improve the overall user experience on a website.
+This coming February in 2022, Google is rolling out a large update known as the Page Experience update for desktop sites, which is an effort to improve the overall user experience on a website.